A working draft

 Nevertheless, we just may be wrong.
 Let me review our work a little more.

-Using our very simple logic, simple mathematics (base-2 exponential notation) and the Planck base units, we developed our first charts with somewhere just over 201 notations.
+Using our very simple logic, simple mathematics (power of two) and the Planck base units, we developed our first charts with somewhere just over 202 notations.
 Our emphasis had been on just the Planck Length.
-Rather sweetly, that first chart had placed humanity in the center of the 200+ notations.
+Rather sweetly, that first chart had placed humanity in the center of the 202+ notations.
 In December 2014, we plotted Planck Time side-by-side with the Planck Length and followed it out to 13.78 to 13.81 billion years.
 Now our charts logically included everything, everywhere, throughout all time.
-Yet, our known universe and the entire history of humanity were all within notation 200 (possibly 201).
+Yet, our known universe and the entire history of humanity were all within notation 202 (possibly including a bit of 201).
 Human life and history are barely a speck within those 13.78+ billion years of this universe.
 Though the Planck Time chart offered many new insights and raised some hard questions, in February 2015, with the addition of the other three Planck base units, mass – charge – temperature, even more difficult questions were raised.

-As we studied the progression of the other four Planck base units, we asked, “Is there any inherent logic anywhere?”
+As we studied the progression of the others, we asked “Is there any inherent logic anywhere?”
+[A later analysis seems to suggest there is.]

 The first number that provides us with a commonsense experience is Planck Mass.
 At the 31st notation we see that the total mass of the universe is now up to 103 pounds or 46.702 kilograms.
 With the other units so small, there does appear to be a certain simple logic to it all.
 At the 67th notation, with the first instances of physicality, the weight of the universe is now over 3.21196×1012 kg (or 7.08115968×1012 pounds).
 Yes, and there is a certain logic to that, too.